AhmedNasser1010/OrderSync/docs/eta-order-tracking.md

 # ETA (Estimated Time to Arrive) — Order Tracking

-This document describes how the customer-facing Estimated Time to Arrive (ETA) is calculated and displayed in the order tracking sidebar of `customer_web_app`.
+This document describes how the customer-facing Estimated Time to Arrive (ETA) is calculated and displayed in the order tracking sidebar of `customer_app`.

 ## Overview